 November 1993 The club makes its first appearance at a Greenberg Train Show.

-December 1993 The club modifies its modules to accommodate a three week appearance at the Smithsonian Institution’s Museum of American History.
+December 1993 The club appears at the Smithsonian Institution’s Museum of American History.

 June 1994 The club makes its first appearance at the Fairfax County Fair which draws over 100,000 visitors in three days.

-June 1994 O Gauge Railroading magazine. features an article about the National Capital Tinplate Trackers and their Smithsonian exhibit in their June 1994 issue (Run 135).
-See page 38.
+June 1994 O Gauge Railroading magazine features an article about the National Capital Tinplate Trackers and their Smithsonian exhibit in their June 1994 issue.

-December 1994 The club participates in the first Large Scale exhibit around the National Christmas Tree in cooperation with Aristo-Craft Trains and the Pageant of Peace.
-Over 500,000 visitors attend the exhibit over a three week period.
-The National Christmas Tree and the trains are started by the President of the United States in a ceremony televised nationwide.
+December 1994 The club participates in the first Large-scale exhibit around the National Christmas Tree at the Ellipse behind the White House in cooperation with Aristo-Craft Trains and the Pageant of Peace.
+Over 500,000 visitors attend the exhibit over three weeks.
+The National Christmas Tree and the trains are started by President Bill Clinton in a ceremony televised nationwide.

-December 1994 The National Christmas Tree Railroad appears with Willard Scott on the Today show the morning following the tree lighting ceremony.
+December 1994 The National Christmas Tree Railroad, a club sibling, appears with Willard Scott on the Today show the morning following the tree lighting ceremony.

 January 1995 The club drops the designation “Tinplate” from its name and now is officially known as the National Capital Trackers.